 The American Councils' Czech office opened in the fall of 2018, at a time when Czechia and the United States held centennial celebrations of their diplomatic relations.
 The office is based in Prague, the country's picturesque and vibrant capital.

-The first-ever group of Czech FLEXers, whose names will be announced in May 2019, will live with American host families and attend American high schools during their exchange year.
-The scholarship candidates are eager to learn about American life first-hand.
-They are also looking forward to teaching their host families and classmates about their country, traditional Czech kolache pastry included.
+The first-ever group of Czech FLEXers, who were announced in May 2019, lived with American host families and attended American high schools during their exchange year.
+Through FLEX, students learn about American life first-hand.
+They also teach their host families and classmates about their country, traditional Czech kolache pastry included.

 The American Councils staff in Czechia works closely with the US Embassy and its American Center and Education USA Advising Center in Prague, and cooperates with a number of local institutions, including the Education Ministry's Centre for International Cooperation in Education and the Fulbright Commission.